 I’ve seen it all.
 I’ve had more issues with my sites than I can really explain right now.
 Here are my two main recommendations for hosting your affiliate websites.
 If you have the money and are serious about building your business the right way from day 1, I highly recommend avoiding low-tier shared hosting.
 Cheap hosting is suuuuuuuuch a headache.

 KnownHost: This is where I hosted the bulk of my websites for many years.
 I used VPS level 2 and 3, and had about 20 websites on my server.
 I never experienced downtime.
 Their response time was usually less than 5 minutes via email, and their support team is extremely helpful.
 I find their WHM (web host managing) setup a pretty confusing, plus you still have to use cPanel (also confusing) but their support staff is very accommodating.

 Kinsta: Kinsta hosting is ridiculously good.
-I'll never go back to anything else.
-They have super fast hosting, free CDN, way-better-than-cPanel alternative, and a continual live chat where you can ask questions and get help almost instantly.
+I’ll never go back to anything else.
+They have super fast hosting which includes a free CDN and a continual live chat where you can ask questions and get help almost instantly.
 My sites are faster than ever and their tools make running my business a bit easier.